 I love stuff by Philosophy and I’ve probably bought a small fortune in their company over the years from face wash and shower gel to creams and eye makeup removers.
 One of my favorite things about their products, other than the fact that they seem to work pretty well and seem ‘good for you,’ is that they have the neatest sayings all over them.
-I noticed that my current bubble bath had a recipe instead of some kind of note.
-So after weeks of using “Animal Cracker” bubble bath, I decided I better go ahead and see if it actually turned out.
+I noticed that my current bubble bath had a recipe on it instead of some kind of note.
+So after weeks of using “Animal Cracker” bubble bath, I decided I better go ahead and see if the recipe I keep reading actually turned out.

 I was a little worried when there was NO sugar in the recipe.
 It was the first time I ever used vanilla without sugar.